selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 - Number of values with a single occurrence: 54

 ## MAPSYMBOL

+**Description:**
+A value indicating the chronostratigraphic identity of the polygon.
+These values are restricted by the formatting convention defined by the GeoMAP legend.

 **Source of Values:**
 Value based on interpretation of publication listed in SOURCE that conforms to the GeoMap Legend included in download zip